xXGrandmaXx/lambda-foundation.github.io/README.md

-# Lambda Foundation Website
+# Lambda Foundation Website - Main Branch

-This is our official website.
+This is the stable branch of the Lambda Foundation website.

-Please note that it is still in development.
+Once changes have been made to dev, they come here.